 I grew up in a small town with limited resources for going out, which meant a home cooked meal was on the table.
 There weren’t any options for take-out or delivery either.
 I do have a memory of going to a cigarette smoke-filled restaurant with big red vinyl booths.
 It was a restaurant in a casino and the sound of money clanking drowned out the sound of conversation.
 Once a week they offered different menu options from a seafood buffet to Chinese food.
 Platters of sticky food filled the tables, and our tiny hands attempted to use chopsticks.
 The fried rice, cleverly hide overcooked carrots and what use to be bright green spring peas along with silvers of chewy pork.
 It was all I knew of Chinese food at that point in my life and it was good.
-I am happy to say that my recipe for Fried Rice is not the same as this one from the 70’s.
-This recipe is full of flavor and fresh ingredients.
+I am happy to say that my recipe for Fried Rice is not the same as the one from the 70’s.
+This recipe is full of flavor using really fresh ingredients.

-This recipe for fried rice is definitely not the same what was served in the dimly lights casino restaurant.
+This recipe for fried rice is definitely not the same as what was served in the dimly lights casino restaurant.
 Instead, it is filled with flavorful ground pork, fresh carrots, and bright green peas.
 Earthy mushrooms happen to be the secret ingredient that makes this recipe over the top.

 I developed this recipe for the Mushroom Channel, using the Blend Approach.
 Typically, I only use meat in my fried rice recipe, this time I cut the meat portion to half, and replaced with cremini mushrooms.
 If you want to make the recipe vegetarian-friendly, you could leave out the pork, and replace it with only mushrooms.
 Using the Blend Approach makes it easier to do so, and it is great for picky eaters who think they do not like mushrooms.
 Trust me they will never know.